Wolftallemo/Bloxify/README.md

     "gameModeratorRole" : Integer.
 Role which are authorized to issue game bans/leaderboard blacklists.
     "gameModeratorUsers": Integer.
 User IDs which are authorized to issue game bans/leaderboard blacklists (is array).
     "banFilesPath"      : String.
 Path to directory which ban json files are stored (path cannot be relative).
+    "appealsInvite"     : String.
+Discord server invite sent to the user when appeal is accepted.
 ```